Denmark & Sweden: Copenhagen to Gothenburg Kattegattleden Bike Tour

 Introductions & Amager Loop Ride ~45km

-Cycle north to Helsingør, best known for its Kronborg castle, the inspiration behind Shakepeare’s setting of Hamlet.
-A 20 minute ferry crosses into Sweden to begin riding on the Kattegattleden, Sweden’s first national bicycle route.
+Cycle north to Helsingør, best known for its Kronborg Castle, the inspiration behind Shakespeare’s setting of Hamlet.
+A 20-minute ferry crosses into Sweden to begin riding on the Kattegattleden, Sweden’s first national bicycle route.
 This part of Kattegattleden offers a lovely coastal tour all the way from Helsingborg to Höganäs, with staggering views of Öresund, and out to Danish Zealand.
 The path is dotted with picturesque little marinas and fishing villages, such as Domsten and Viken.
 Farming’s pivotal role in the region is evident in the quaint market shops and fine vineyards found in Höganäs, your destination today.
 BL

 Höganäs to Ängelholm ~45km